Stephen O. Andersen: Ozone Action

 Over the decades, the Montreal Protocol became a victim of its own success.
 By 2006, some called for dismantling the treaty, claiming it had achieved its goals and outlived its usefulness.
 Andersen knew the Protocol needed to be not only preserved but strengthened.
-In 2007 Andersen assembled a team of scientists, led by Dutch scientist Dr. Guus Velders, to research the role of the Protocol in climate protection.
-In 2007 Andersen and the Velders’ team published “The Importance of the Montreal Protocol in Protecting Climate.”
+In 2007 Andersen assembled a team of scientists, led by Dutch scientist Dr. Dr. Guus J.M.
+Velders, to research the role of the Protocol in climate protection.
+In 2007 Andersen and the Velders' team published "The Importance of the Montreal Protocol in Protecting Climate."
 The team quantified the benefits of the Montreal Protocol, and found that it helped prevent 11 billion metric tons of CO2equivalent emissions per year from 1990 to 2010, having delayed the impacts of climate change by 7 – 12 years.
 The paper determined the Montreal Protocol had been the most successful climate agreement in history, it also estimated the joint ozone and climate benefits of an accelerated hydrochlorofluorocarbons (HCFC) phaseout, providing policymakers with information needed to accelerate the phaseout.

 In 2009, Andersen retired from the EPA and joined Durwood Zaelke at the Institute for Governance and Sustainable Development (IGSD) as director of research, where he has continued in his pursuit of ozone and climate protection.
-In 2009, Andersen and the Velders’ team published their second paper “The Large Contribution of Projected HFC Emissions to Future Climate Forcing”, which used future HFC production and consumption scenarios to show that without new controls, HFC emissions lead to substantial climate warming by the middle of the 21st century.
+In 2009, Andersen and the Velders' team published their second paper "The Large Contribution of Projected HFC Emissions to Future Climate Forcing", which used future HFC production and consumption scenarios to show that without new controls, HFC emissions lead to substantial climate warming by the middle of the 21st century.
 The two Velders papers helped build the foundation that inspired other scientists to calculate and communicate the interlinkages of ozone with climate and the importance of phasing out ODSs and phasing-down HFCs.